Fistulas

 Caring for your fistula

 • Regular warm baths can help to relieve fistula pain and discomfort.
-But don’t use soap or put salt or perfumed products in the water as this can irritate.
-Make sure to clean the bath every time you use it to avoid any risk of infection.
-Portable bidets or sitz baths can help to keep the area clean.
+But do not use soap or put salt or perfumed products in the water as this can cause irritation.

 Everyday Life